 Following a spinal fracture, 16-25% of all patients have spinal nerve damage, but that number increases to 40% when your neck is fractured.
 With or without nerve problems, spinal fractures need exceptional care from the skilled team at Polaris Spine & Neurosurgery Center.
 They provide the full range of care for spinal fractures, including conservative options such as bracing, complex surgeries for a damaged spinal cord, and minimally invasive procedures for compression fractures.
-When you need treatment for a spinal fracture, call one of the offices in Sandy Springs, College Park, and Bethlehem, Georgia, or book an appointment online.
+When you need treatment for a spinal fracture, call one of the offices in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, or book an appointment online.

 When you have healthy vertebrae, it usually takes the force of a high-energy injury to cause a spinal fracture.